What is Data Science? A Quick and Easy Guide

 2. Linear Algebra, Statistics, and Probability

 If you want to work in data science, you must be familiar with descriptive and inferential statistics.
-Probability and linear algebra are also fundamental in moulding our knowledge of complicated machine-learning algorithms.
+Probability and linear algebra are also fundamental in molding our knowledge of complicated machine-learning algorithms.

 3. Visualization tools, SQL, and Excel